-Honey Cures Ragweed Allergy – Is it Too Tasty to be True?
+Honey Cures Ragweed Allergy – Too Tasty to be True?

 What’s the Buzz About This Year’s Ragweed Season?

 With or without a sweet tooth for honey, those with allergies will be looking for relief as summer 2014 draws to a close and hay fever symptoms begin.
 Known medically as allergic rhinitis, hay fever is primarily caused by an allergic reaction to ragweed plants.
 The plant is found in great quantities across the U.S. and experiences significant growth in the month of August, which is why many Americans find their symptoms at their worst this time of year.

 Unfortunately for victims of ragweed allergies, 2014 could continue a trend of increasingly agonizing symptoms.
 According to U.S. News and World Reports, some asthma and allergy experts say that global climate change could be increasing the ragweed season, meaning the plant will have more time to release pollen grains, which carry for hundreds of miles in the wind.
 The small pollen also easily makes its way into homes through open windows, on clothes and on family pets.

 For those suffering from hay fever, reports that their allergy symptoms could be lasting longer is certainly unwelcome news.
 It could mean more medicine – some of which has undesired side effects – or continued discomfort inside and outside of the house